-Benefit Description Copay Frequency Your Coverage with a VSP Provider WellVision Exam Focuses on your r eyes and overall wellness \$10 Every 12 months Prescription Glasses \$25 See frame and lenses Frame • \$150 allowance for a wide selection of frames for featured frame brands the amount over your allowance me allowance Included in Prescription Glasses Every 12 months Lenses ed bifocal, and lined trifocal lenses enses for dependent children Included in Prescription Glasses Every 12 months Lens Enhancements Standard progre Premium progres Custom progres Average savings essive lenses \$55 \$95 - \$105 \$150 - \$175 Every 12 months Contacts (instead of glasses) for contacts; copay does not apply am (fitting and evaluation) Up to \$60 Every 12 months Glasses and Sunglasses Extra \$20 to spend on featured frame brands.
-Go to vsp.com/specialoffers for details.
-20% savings on additional glasses and sunglasses, including lens enhancements, from any VSP provider within 12 months of your last WellVision Exam.
-Extra Savings Retinal Screening No more than a \$39 copay on routine retinal screening as an enhancement to a WellVision Exam Laser Vision Correction • Average 15% off the regular price or 5% off the promotional price; discounts only available from contracted facilities.
-Your Coverage with Out-of-Network Providers et the most out of your leceive a lower level of be avings with a VSP network doctor.
-Your coverage with or plan details. th out-of-network pro viders will be less or you'll xam up to \$45 Lined Bifocal Lensesup to \$50 Lined Trifocal Lensesup to \$65 up to \$5
+VSP Coverage Effect tive Date: 04/01/2018 VSP Provide VSP Provider Network: VSP Choice Benefit Description Сорау Frequency Your Coverage with a VSP Provide r WellVision Exam Focuses on your eyes and overall wellness \$10 Every 12 months Prescription Glasses \$25 See frame and lenses Frame \$130 allowance for a wide selection of frames \$150 allowance for featured frame brands 20% savings on the amount over your allowance \$70 Costco frame allowance Included in Prescription Glasses Every 12 months Lenses Single vision, lined bifocal, and lined trifocal lenses Polycarbonate lenses for dependent children Included in Prescription Glasses Every 12 months Lens Enhancements Standard progressive lenses Premium progressive lenses Custom progressive lenses Average savings of 20-25% on other lens enhancements \$55 \$95 - \$105 \$150 - \$175 Every 12 months Contacts (instead of glasses) \$130 allowance for contacts; copay does not apply Contact lens exam (fitting and evaluation) Up to \$60 Every 12 months Glasses and Sunglasses Extra \$20 to spend on featured frame brands.
+Go to vsp.coi 20% savings on additional glasses and sunglasses, includir months of your last WellVision Exam. ny VSP provider within 12 Extra Savings Retinal Screening No more than a \$39 copay on routine retinal screening as an enhancement to a WellVision Exam Laser Vision Correction • Average 15% off the regular price or 5% off the promotional price; discounts only available e from contracted facilitie Your Coverage with Out-of-Network Pro viders enefits and greater savings with a VSP network doctor.
+Your cove nefits.
+Visit vsp.com for plan details. erage with out-of-network prov riders will be less or you'll rameingle Vision Lenses up to \$70 Lined Trifocal Lensesup up to \$5 nformation and your organization's chain may be different.
+Once your benefit is effective, visit vsp.com for details.
+Coverage contract with VSP, the terms of the contract will prevail.
+Based on applicable laws, ben in through which VSP does business.